ariloudev/k8s-deploy-test/tinkerbell/workflows/README.md

 The following variables must be set:

 - `device_1.ip`: IP address of the target machine
-- `device_1.password`: Root password for the target machine
+- `device_1.user`: SSH user for the target machine
+- `device_1.ssh_key`: SSH private key for authentication
 - `device_1.mac`: MAC address of the target machine (for hardware registration)
 - `image_url`: URL to the Ubuntu 24.04 server image

 ### Security Considerations for Variables

 - Never commit the `variables.json` file with real credentials to version control
-- Use strong passwords
+- Use SSH keys with appropriate permissions (600)
 - Consider using a secrets management solution for production environments
 - The variables file should have restricted permissions (600)
+- Ensure the SSH key has the minimum required permissions on the target machine

 ## Usage Instructions